ucsd-cse130/wi20/grades.md

   [Register here, use your PID `A0XXXXXXXXX`][clickers]

 - **Homework Assignments (30%)** :
-  There will be 7 programmning assignments, assigned approximately every one or two weeks.
+  There will be 7 programming assignments, assigned every one or two weeks.
   Instructions on turning them in will be posted with each assignment.

+    - You can work on the assignment *in groups of two*.
+      [Register your group here][groups].
+      You have to submit your solution individually.

-You have a total of *four late days* that you can use throughout the quarter as you need them, where a late day means anything between 1 second and 23 hours 59 minutes and 59 seconds past a deadline.
+    - You have a total of *four late days* that you can use throughout the quarter as you need them, where a late day means anything between 1 second and 23 hours 59 minutes and 59 seconds past a deadline.

 - **Midterm (30%)** :
-  Will be held sometime in the middle of the quarter.
+  Will be held on **Monday February 11** during the lecture.
-  The midterm is **closed book**, but you may use a double-sided **"cheat sheet"**.
+  The midterm is **closed book**, but you may use a double-sided hand-written **"cheat sheet"**.

 - **Final (35%)** :
   Will be held on **Friday March 22nd, from 11:30am -- 2:30pm** in TBD.